-Open a hosted scene layer in the scene viewer and modify the scene.
+Open the hosted scene layer in the scene viewer and modify the scene.

-See Get started with scenes in the Portal for ArcGIS user help.
+See Make your first scene in the Portal for ArcGIS user help.

 Use a web browser that supports WebGL.

 The scene viewer in Portal for ArcGIS contains a default World Elevation Service from ArcGIS Online.
-However, if you have higher resolution data you want to use, you can add your custom elevation surface to a scene in ArcGIS Pro, and publish a web scene to create an elevation layer in your portal.
-See Elevation surfaces in the ArcGIS Pro help.
+However, if you have higher resolution data you want to use, you can publish an elevation image service and add it to your portal.
+See Publish an elevation image service in the ArcGIS for Server help.

 If your portal is not connected to the Internet and you need to publish and set your own default elevation service for the scene viewer, see Configure default elevation surface in the Portal for ArcGIS administrator guide for instructions.

 See Manage data store backups in the ArcGIS Data Store help or Portal for ArcGIS administrator guide.

 ArcGIS Data Store backups grow large quickly when you publish hosted scene layers.
 Be sure the ArcGIS Data Store backup location is large enough to accommodate the volume of data.